WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/scenario_desc.md

 ![The Water Distribution Network](Figures/cydbp.png)

 ## Your Control Levers: Booster Stations
-You can control six chlorine injection pumps, located at:
+You can control five chlorine injection pumps, located at:

 - `dist423`
 - `dist225`